 MOST DISPROPORTIONATE.
 Black defendants who are Hispanic are even more disproportionately represented in the county's criminal justice system.
 Relative to their share of the county population, these defendants experience:

-• 4.0 times greater rates of arrest • 4.5 times greater rates of pretrial
+- 4.0 times greater rates of arrest

+- 4.5 times greater rates of pretrial detention

+- 5.5 times greater rates of conviction

-• 6.0 times greater rates of incarceration
+- 6.0 times greater rates of incarceration